nick-ve/hello-world/README.md

     please refer to the general note at the end.
  3) Class headers should be under the control of "#ifndef" and the name should consist of "classname_h".
+    In this way also the "ifdefs" will be unique and it prevents the danger of having the name of an "ifdef" being the same as a Classname.
     For example :
       #ifndef NcTrack_h
       #define NcTrack_h
-    In this way also the ifdefs will be unique and prevents the danger of having the name of an ifdef being the same as a Classname.
  4) The private area in the class header has to be defined as the last item.
     Macros, like the ROOT ClassDef() statement (if needed) must be put to appear at the right location, i.e. just before the "};" of the